-The Municipal Office will be OPEN to the public effective May the 4th with regular office hours 9:30 am to 4:00 pm
+The Municipal Office at 121 Main Street is open to the public within regular office hours of 9:30 am to 4:00 pm.

 About The Town of Wakaw